barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 We'll see these thresholds again when discussing task chains.

-An alternative way to think about [glo:traveller] task checks is that you're trying to roll an effect of 0 or more.
-So, there's a fixed target number you want to equal or beat, and the [glo:gm] has eight possible penalties he can subtract from your roll depending on the difficulty of the situation.
+An alternative way to think about Traveller task checks is that you're trying to roll an effect of 0 or more.
+So, there's a fixed target number you want to equal or beat, and the [abbr:gm] has eight possible penalties he can subtract from your roll depending on the difficulty of the situation.